PixelPoser/CEO-Pro/README.md

   - Incorporates feedback for further strategy improvement
   - Conducts two additional rounds of re-evaluation

-This step actively seeking out flaws in the final chosen proposed strategies, it mimics how experienced professionals scrutinize their own strategic plans by targeting specific sections as well as how they work together as a system.
+This step aggresively and comprehensively seeks out flaws and weakpoints in the final chosen proposed strategies.
+It mimics how experienced professionals scrutinize their own strategic plans by targeting specific sections as well as how they work together as a system.
 This adversarial approach actively works to methodically and holistically identify and address potential weaknesses in the chosen strategies.

 ### 6. Implementation Roadmap and Conclusion